epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmGroup is the Schema for the keycloak group API
+KeycloakRealmGroup is the Schema for the keycloak group API.

 <table>
     <thead>